- Explore Venice's canals and grand palaces on foot (and by gondola)

-- Tour Florence's beautiful medieval piazzas & cathedrals
+- Let a guide show you Florence's beautiful medieval piazzas and cathedrals

-- Discover the rugged nature and medieval villages of the Cinque Terre
+- Train or hike between five rugged villages in the Cinque Terre

-- Enjoy visiting in the Chianti Classico region of Tuscany
+- Sip wines in the Chianti Classico region of Tuscany

 - Go back in time to ancient Rome with a tour of the Colosseum

 |Day 5||Pick Up Rental Car, Drive to Pisa & Explore||Pisa|

 |Day 8||Chianti Wine Tasting Tour||Siena|